dstackai/dstack/docs/docs/index.md

 Another way to install the server is through [Docker](https://hub.docker.com/r/dstackai/dstack).

-### Configure clouds
+### Configure the server

-If you have default AWS, GCP, or Azure credentials on your machine, `dstack` will pick them up automatically.
+If you have default AWS, GCP, or Azure credentials on your machine, the `dstack` server will pick them up automatically.

 Otherwise, you need to manually specify the cloud credentials in `~/.dstack/server/config.yml`.
-For further cloud configuration details, refer to [Clouds](guides/clouds.md).
+For further details, refer to [server configuration](configuration/server.md).

 ### Start the server